teamdatatonic/vertex-pipelines-end-to-end-samples/docs/TUTORIAL_PREDICTION.md

 ## Customize Prediction Config - `env.sh`

+Similar to editing the payload file, we now need to edit environment variables before running the Vertex pipeline.

-Let's rename the file `env.sh.example` to `env.sh` (in the base folder), open the file
-<walkthrough-editor-open-file filePath="env.sh">Environment Variables</walkthrough-editor-open-file>
-& update the following values:
+For that purpose, let's rename the file `env.sh.example` to `env.sh` (in the base folder), open the renamed file <walkthrough-editor-open-file filePath="env.sh">Environment Variables</walkthrough-editor-open-file> & update the following values:

 ```sh
 export PAYLOAD=dev.json